simonmichael/hledger_site/dev/Pull-requests.md

 PRs should include appropriate updates to reference documentation, unless otherwise agreed.
 Typically this means the manual source files (hledger*/hledger*.m4.md).
+It can also involve
+command line option names and descriptions, other --help text, command descriptions in hledger's commands list, hledger-ui's help dialog, hledger-web's help dialog, etc.
 Sometimes it means the developer docs, at least the ones in the main repo (READMEs).

 Reviewers can understand your PR more efficiently once proposed doc changes are provided, and may postpone it otherwise.
 We are happy to help with the docs if needed - just ask.